 MC 506 Leading a Missional Church.
+The emergence of the missional church is showing signs of being the largest realignment of Christianity since the Reformation.
 This course explores the distinguishing contours of the missional church revolution as well as the leadership required by it.
 Major course attention will center on two primary shifts underway: the shift from internal to external focus and the shift from program-driven to people development as the core activity of the missional community.
-MAGL.
+The course is designed for those who want both to understand these developments and to exercise leadership in this movement.